dl-droid/rlbench-documentation/Readme.md

 To Use RLBench for simulated Training in Robotics there are some key components to Take care of.

 ## Environment
 - The `Environment` can be imported.
-Every environment takes an `ActionMode` and `ObservationConfig` which will help determine the inputs actions and the
+Every environment takes an `ActionMode` and `ObservationConfig` which will help determine the inputs actions and the observations the environment will make.
 - Every `Observation` consists of the below data points which are captured in the demos.
     ```python
     class Observation(object):